32 Funny Albanian Sayings And Phrases

 Idioms and proverbs give you insight into a culture’s values and beliefs, and can be fun to use in conversation (especially the translated versions that would sound bizarre in English!).

-We’ve put together a list of 32 popular Albanian sayings, along with their general and literal meanings in English.
+We’ve put together a list of 32 popular Albanian sayings, along with their general and literal meanings in English, plus accompanying audio for each one.
 Do bear in mind that some of these aren’t used in certain parts of Albania, as you would expect.
 Also, the translations are rough estimates, as some of these idioms are quite difficult to translate directly.

 Okay, ready to get started?
 Let the hilarity commence!